 Flights from London, in particular, are some of the most popular, owing to the well-connected transport throughout the city and its six airports: London Heathrow, London Gatwick, London Stansted, London City, London Luton and London Southend.
 Other large flight hubs are found in Manchester, Birmingham and Edinburgh.

-Thanks to Omio, travelling around Europe and the UK has never been easier!
+Thanks to Omio, getting around Europe and the United Kingdom has never been easier.

 Ryanair: Priding themselves on Europe’s most popular airline, Ryanair has about 90 airline bases across the European continent, 9 of which are located in the UK.
 The low-cost airline operates in 33 countries and has a fleet of 360 737-800 aircrafts.